 The estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognized in the period in which the estimates are revised if the revisions affect only that period, or in the period of the revision and future periods if the revision affects both current and future periods.
+Revisions to accounting estimates are recognized in the period in which the estimates are revised if the revisions affect only that period, or in the period of the revision and future periods if the revision affects both current and future

-The key assumptions concerning the future and other key sources of estimation uncertainty at the reporting date that have a significant risk of causing a material adjustment to the carrying amounts of asset and liabilities within the next financial year are discussed below:
+The key assumptions concerning the future and other key sources of estimation uncertainty at the periods. reporting date that have a significant risk of causing a material adjustment to the carrying amounts of asset and liabilities within the next financial year are discussed below:

 Estimation of Allowance for Impairment of Receivables.
-The Group reviews its receivables at each Estimation of Attowards for impairment.
-In particular, judgment by reporting date to assess the adequacy of the allowance for impairment.
+The Group reviews its receivables at each Estimation of Allowance for anguacy of the allowance for impairment.
 In particular, judgment by management is required in the estimation of the amount and timing of future cash flows when determining the level of allowance required.
 Such estimates are based on factors such as, but not limited to, the length of the Group's relationship with the customer, customer's payment behavior and other known market factors.